 Combine everything except the mustard and brewed coffee in a sauce pan and heat on medium low until sugar is dissolved.
 Remove from heat and add in the mustard and coffee.
 Adjust your flavors as needed.
 I definitely made very small sweet and salty adjustments at the end, but this is a perfect platform to start on.

-Brine about 2 lbs of bone-in chicken thighs for approximately 16 hours.
+Brine about the chicken thighs for approximately 16 hours.
 Really, you can get away with less, but this is how our prep schedule worked out.

 Pre-heat oven to 375-400 degrees.

 Rinse thighs of excess brine and pat dry.
 No, really….Get.
 It.
 Dry.

 Brush thighs with melted butter, salt, and pepper

 Halfway through roasting (about 10 minutes or until the internal temperature reaches 80 degrees), brush pieces with mustard glaze.
 You should be seeing some delicious brown starting to appear on those perfect little pieces.

 Continue to roast for remaining 10 minutes (temp at 165 or until juices run clear), rotating pieces and brushing once more halfway through with glaze before removing from oven.

 That’s it.
 The end.
 If you really want to be fool proof on the temp, get one of those internal thermometers that stays in the cut while it cooks.
 It’s a lifesaver.